laurie-gao/Stream-Some-Videos/README.md

 ## Description

-This is a template of the client side of typical streaming app.
+This is the client side of a typical streaming app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).